 Meanwhile, let me guess… I’m almost sure I will get at least one of the following right:

 - You want to legally settle in Spain but don’t know where to start.

-- You already live in Spain and you have taken your friend (who speaks very little Spanish) with you as your interpreter to sort out important things at public offices, notaries, driving licence offices, police stations, and other places you’re thinking about right now… and something went wrong because of the language barrier.
+- You already live in Spain and you have taken your friend (who speaks very little Spanish) with you as your interpreter to sort out important things at immigration offices, public offices, notaries, driving licence offices, police stations, and other places you’re thinking about right now… and something went wrong because of the language barrier.

-- You try to do things on your own thinking that everybody will understand what you say in Spain because they reply in broken English.
+- You may have tried to do things on your own thinking that everybody will understand what you say in Spain because they reply in broken English.

-- You are overloaded and confused with lots of contradictory information from forums, cloned Websites, and comments from what neighbours and friends have to say about visas, Spanish residencies for EU and non-EU citizens, as well as healthcare in Spain.
+- You are overloaded and confused with lots of contradictory information from forums, cloned Websites, Facebook Groups, and comments from what neighbours and friends have to say about visas, Spanish residencies for EU and non-EU citizens, as well as healthcare in Spain.

 - You’re looking for a real professional expert who gives you peace of mind and solves the problems I mentioned.